Mamady Keïta

-Mamady Keïta (August 1950 – 21 June 2021) was a drummer from the West African nation of Guinea.
-He specialized in the djembe.
+Mamady Keïta (August 1950 – 21 June 2021) was a Guinean drummer who specialized in the djembe.
 He was also the founder of the Tam Tam Mandingue school of drumming.
 He was a member of the Manding ethnic group.

 Early life

 Keïta was born in the small village of Balandougou, Guinea, in the northeastern prefecture of Siguiri, near the border of Mali.
 Keïta was a direct descendant of the king Sundiata Keita.
 By the age of five, he had developed his own technique of tone, slap, bass and learned the rhythms of his village and was playing Djembe in all of the ceremonies, celebrations and festivals.
 Technically, his actual initiation to the djembe started at the early age of seven, under Karinkadjan Kondé, elder master djembefola of Balandugu, who initiated him to the secrets of the djembe.
 Keïta was educated in the traditions of his village, learning the history and music of the Malinke people.
 At the age of twelve, he became a member of the first regional federal ballet of Siguiri after Balanka Sidiki, a recruiter for the group, came to Balandugu looking for performers.